isabella232/dynamic-media-classic.en-1/help/creating-template.md

 >[!NOTE]
 >
->Scene7 recommends creating an Image Preset that is the exact size of your template.
+>Dynamic Media Classic recommends creating an Image Preset that is the exact size of your template.
 Matching the Image Preset size to the template size ensures that the final output size and sharpening options for the template are set correctly.
 After you’ve created this Image Preset, you can choose it from the Apply Preset menu on the Template Preview screen.
 The screen shows you what the image looks like when it is delivered from the server.
 See [Setting up Image Presets](setting-image-presets.md#setting_up_image_presets).

 **Changing the size of a layer**